sph-mn/sph-db/readme.md

 * float values as ordinals has not been tested
 * lift the type creation limit. allow all unsigned integer datatypes for type ids and reclaim unused ids
 * nested transactions. supposedly possible in lmdb but not working
-* validator functions for indices and graph data consistency
+* validator functions for indices and relation data consistency
 * partial indices. with a data filter function given at index definition
 * currently index inserts with data too large are rejected. maybe add an option to truncate instead
 * at some places MDB_SET_RANGE and MDB_GET_BOTH_RANGE is used in succession. maybe get-both-range includes set-range and the latter can be left out